Ashley Kahn

-Ashley Kahn is an American music historian, journalist, and producer.
+Ashley Kahn (b.
+1960) is an American music historian, journalist, and producer.
+He was born in the Bronx, New York, and was raised in Cincinnati.
 Kahn graduated from Columbia University in 1983.
+While attending Columbia, he hosted a jazz and blues radio show on WKCR, and was known on the air as "The Cincinnati Kid."

 In 2014, Kahn co-authored the autobiography of Carlos Santana, titled The Universal Tone: Bringing My Story To Light.
 To date, his most critically acclaimed books have been on two major jazz albums, Kind of Blue by Miles Davis and A Love Supreme by John Coltrane.
 He pens articles, interviews and other features on music, and is a prolific liner note writer for a variety of music labels, and for which he has earned three ASCAP/Deems Taylor awards, and three Grammy nominations.
 In 2015, he was awarded a Grammy for his album notes to the John Coltrane release Offering: Live at Temple University.